metamn/react/content/blog/updating-a-wordpress-theme-to-react/index.md

 They replace [WordPress template files and tags](https://developer.wordpress.org/themes/basics/template-hierarchy/) and the most part of the [WordPress API](https://developer.wordpress.org/reference/).
 You won't need none of these old artifacts.

-You won't write PHP code anymore and all theme files will be generated for you except `functions.php` in case you'll want to extend `WPGraphQL` by any chance.
+You won't write PHP code anymore and all theme files will be generated for you except `functions.php` in case you'll want to extend `WPGraphQL`.

 ### Documentation